awsdocs/amazon-detective-user-guide/doc_source/detective-investigation-about.md

 1. The first step is to select a finding to triage\.

    When looking at a finding in GuardDuty or AWS Security Hub, analysts can choose to investigate the finding in Detective\.
-See [Pivoting to a finding profile from Amazon GuardDuty or AWS Security Hub](profile-pivot-from-service.md)\.
+See [Pivoting to a profile from Amazon GuardDuty or AWS Security Hub](profile-pivot-from-service.md)\.

    From within Detective, analysts can use the Detective search function to find and select a finding to triage\.
 See [Searching for a finding or entity](detective-search.md)\.